open-mmlab/mmdetection/README.md

 The master branch works with **PyTorch 1.3 to 1.5**.
 The old v1.x branch works with PyTorch 1.1 to 1.4, but v2.0 is strongly recommended for faster speed, higher performance, better design and more friendly usage.

-mmdetection is an open source object detection toolbox based on PyTorch.
-It is a part of the open-mmlab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).
+MMDetection is an open source object detection toolbox based on PyTorch.
+It is a part of the OpenMMLab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).

 ![demo image](demo/coco_test_12510.jpg)